What is servant leadership—and what is it not?

 Some of the most powerful negative emotions that can hinder the journey include:

-Fear: perhaps it’s fear that our employees will make a mistake, fear that we’ll fail as a servant leader, or fear that we’ll be successful and work ourselves out of a job.
+- Fear: perhaps it’s fear that our team members will make a mistake, fear that we’ll fail as a servant leader, or fear that we’ll be successful and work ourselves out of a job.

 We can further understand the emotional journey that needs to take place if we flip those feelings around and look at their positive counterparts e.g. fear vs courage.